zerotodeeplearning/deep_learning_image_similarity/README.md

 This repo is a large sample of the coursework in the [Zero to Deep Learning Bootcamp](https://bootcamp.zerotodeeplearning.com).
 The Bootcamp is a hands-on and immersive course to learn Machine Learning & Deep Learning fast with Python, Pandas, Matplotlib, Scikit-Learn, Keras and Tensorflow.

-## Next Bootcamps: 25-29 March, SF Bay area .
+## Next Bootcamps: 3-7 June, San Francisco.
 [Register here](https://bootcamp.zerotodeeplearning.com)

 ## Quick start guide

 #### Download and install Anaconda or Miniconda Python 3

-Download Anaconda here: https://www.anaconda.com/download or download Miniconda here: https://docs.conda.io/en/latest/miniconda.html and then install it on your system.
+Download [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then install it on your system.

 #### Open a terminal